 Luna’s is a really popular place.
 We got there pretty late and still had to wait, but it was worth it!

 If you can only eat one place in Orange Beach, make it Luna’s.
 Everything we had was amazing, and the Southern influenced menu had plenty of choices for vegetarians like me and meat eaters like my husband.
-I love a hush puppy, and theirs were so tasty, as were the deviled eggs.
-My favorite thing though was the tomato pie.
-Our server said it was the best thing on the menu, and she was right … yum!
+My favorite thing though was the tomato pie (though the hush puppies and deviled eggs were delish, too).
+Our server said it was the best thing on the menu, and she was right!
 Joel loved his grillades and grits, too.

-They pretty much had to roll us out of there, and I can’t wait to head back one day.
+They pretty much had to roll us out of there, and I can’t wait to head back one day (I hear they have a great happy hour).
 So delish and the perfect end to my first day in Orange Beach!

 The Southern Grind is part coffee shop/restaurant and part gift shop.
 You’ll have tons of fun browsing around while waiting for your food … especially if you have a beach house to decorate!